Fusion-Party-Aus/Formal-Documents/Constitution.md

 2. Branches may operate with their own value frameworks insofar as they:

-   1. materially align with the framework of the Association,
+   a) materially align with the framework of the Association,

    2. are not shown to be in material conflict with the framework of the Association.